junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 That's a statement, not a question.

 Castiel is unsure if he should answer.
 He looks up, hesitant.
-"Yes.
-You agree to help find the person who killed me.
-I thought the least I can do is make you some coffee."
+"Y-Yes.
+You agreed to help find the person who killed me and my family.
+I thought the least I could do is to make you some coffee."

 Dean smiles, turning to make himself the coffee, pouring the beans into the grinder and the powder into the coffee machine.
-When the room starts flowing with the sweet, bitter smell of freshly brewed coffee, he says, "Thanks for the effort, Cas.
+When the room starts flowing with the sweet fragrance of freshly brewed coffee, he says, "Thanks for the effort, Cas.
 But don't stress out, I won't ask you to share the rent or anything."

 Castiel simply nods.
 A tight smile.